SealSC/smart-contracts/README.md

-# solidity contract for low-code platform
+# smart contracts for low-code platform

 This branch will only serve the low-code platform, and removed the code that has nothing to do with the low-code platform.